Destruction of Mosul Museum artifacts

-The destruction of Mosul Museum artifacts became publicly known on February 26, 2015, when the group known as ISIL released a video showing their destruction.
+The destruction of Mosul Museum artifacts became publicly known on 26 February 2015, when the group known as the Islamic State released a video showing their destruction.

 Mosul Museum

 The Mosul Museum, opened in 1952, is the second largest museum in Iraq, with the first being the National Museum of Iraq.
 The museum is split into four areas of focus: The Assyrian hall, the Hatrene hall, the Islamic hall, and the Prehistoric hall.

 Importance of the region

 Iraq's present day borders overlap with the historic extent of Mesopotamia.
 Mesopotamia is considered to be one of the first areas in which urbanization evolved, beginning around the 4th millennia B.C.
 The "city" became the center of the new social system, resulting in the need of centralized power.
 Artistically, the land of Iraq holds evidence of the switch from stylized and schematic figures to more realistic representations of the human form.
 Writing evolved during this time period as well, allowing people to describe divine figures and conceptualize religion.
 Archaeological efforts uncovered evidence of Mesopotamia as a world contemporary with the Bible, with many stories on cuneiform tablets describing versions of similar biblical texts.

 The world's understanding of Iraq and its history comes from the archaeological efforts that have taken place on its land.
 Because of a lack of visible architectural remains in the area, Mesopotamia, and Iraq in particular, are where the "treasure hunting" of old transformed into the beginnings of the real archaeological research we know today.
 Archaeologists have been researching in Iraq for over a century and a half, lending us a great amount of time to truly understand the region's impact on those who live there and ultimately, the rest of the world.